 Types Of SQL Injection

-This is the most common type of SQL Injection attack, where an attacker injects a malicious SQL statement into an input field to gain unauthorized access to the application and database.
+This injection type is the most common type, where an attacker injects a malicious SQL statement into an input field to gain unauthorized access to the application and database.

-This type of SQL Injection attack uses a separate channel, such as DNS or HTTP requests, to extract sensitive information from the database.
+This type of injection attack uses a separate channel, such as DNS or HTTP requests, to extract sensitive information from the database.

-In a time-based SQL Injection attack, an attacker injects a malicious SQL statement into an input field that causes a delay in the database response time.
+In a time-based injection attack, an attacker injects a malicious SQL statement into an input field that causes a delay in the database response time.
 This delay can be used to extract sensitive information from the database.

 Methods Of SQL Injection